-When I write a poem, I never conceive it as “high poetry,” merely as an antidote to the scientific nature of philosophy.
+Overall, when I write a poem, I never conceive it as “high poetry,” merely as an antidote to the scientific nature of philosophy.
 I write poems entirely intuitively with only a secondary attention to stresses, meters, rhymes, rhythm, or form (I would fare pretty badly if I entered competitions for sestinas, villanelles, or sonnets).
 I don’t write to capture the veracity of an emotion, the truthfulness of an opinion, or the universality of an experience.
 I also don’t write to create a bon mot or a deliberate equivoque in the hope that the reader goes “aww.”
 For me, poetry needs to convey an unquestionable sense (expression, feeling, or faculty) and be on the verge of chattiness, even if, on first impressions, it all looks, of course, cryptic and deliberately confusing.

-Poems: 1992 - 2018
+Poems: 2008 - 2018

 The poems uploaded below find inspiration in the overlooked spaces of the night.
 They deal with love alongside ambivalence, eros alongside fear, eternity alongside mundane mortality and perhaps most importantly, faith alongside doubt, strength and fallibility.
 Soaring, blunt, and melancholy, they form signposts in the nightscape of life.
 Titled 03:00 – Raving to the Night, they overall express the nightly efforts of an involuntary insomniac.
 Unsurprisingly, they are written between two languages—with a forked tongue, so to speak—for which stresses are often and annoyingly confused with syllables.
 Please click here.